A note on the realization of relative $h_\infty$-diagrams

 Here, the totatlization Tot$(W)$ of a cosimplicial spectrum $W$ is the spectrum $F(\Delta[*] , W)$ of cosimplicial maps from the standard cosimplicial space $\Delta[*]$ to $W$. $Y$ is a functor from $\sD$ to $\sS$ in the obvious way: a morphism $f:j\ra j'$ gives a functor $f^* : D\backslash j'\ra D\backslash j $ compatible with the subcategories.
 This functor induces a map on the cosimplicial spaces and hence on their totalizations.
 We claim that $Y$ is the desired realization.
 As in the absolute case there is a map $Y(j)\ra \bar{Y}(j)$ given by the projection

 onto the factor indexed by the identity of $j$.
-The maps are natural in the homotopy category for the same reason as in the absolute case: the cosimplicial maps of degree one provide the homotopy which let the naturality diagram commute.
+The maps are natural in the homotopy category for the same reason as in the absolute case: the cosimplicial maps of degree one provide the homotopies which make the naturality diagram commute.
 We claim that the maps $p_j$ are weak equivalences.
 The Bousfield-Kan spectral sequence \cite[X.6,7]{MR0365573}[X.6,7] takes the form

 Since $Z$ is an $h_\infty$-diagram each $M_\alpha$ is contractible and hence